malemay/breakpoint_refinement/README.md

 ## Installation

-The scripts can be downloaded from the repository by running the following command:
+The scripts and test data can be downloaded from the repository by running the following command:

 	git clone https://github.com/malemay/breakpoint_refinement.git